jmpicnic/obsidian-docs/docs/Projects/scac-technology/evaluating-projects/article.md

 This execution cadence must be specific to each organization, but it typically varies between one and four weeks depending on the industry, discipline and available tools.

-These short periods are clearly not enough to manage the kind of complex, large projects that Supply Chain systems frequently are.
+Short periods are clearly not enough to manage the kind of complex, large projects that Supply Chain systems frequently are.
 Their internal dependencies, technologically challenging tasks require looking beyond in time.
 Senior management, financial controls and coordination with suppliers and other external stakeholders (e.g. for training, user acceptance testing, go-live, process changes, etc.) also impose planning horizons longer than 1-4 weeks.
 The right solution to this requirement is not to extend the basic period or slow down the cadence, but to nest several of these periods in a higher level planning and execution cycle.
 Higher level cycles will have fewer details and more uncertain estimates beyond the current core period, Explicitly adding the nested structure highlights the need for different details in planning at different levels, allows senior management to interpret the level of uncertainty when presented with a plan and facilitates the refinement of plans to execute the lower levels.

 This nesting of planning-execution periods can scale to very large projects and organizations.
 The R&D portfolio planning for a public global company with more than 30K employees was successfully done with four levels of execution cadences: